Buy a magazine

 The best way to buy a magazine is from a vendor

-If there aren’t any vendors close to you, consider taking out a subscription and having magazines delivered straight to your door!
+If there aren’t any vendors close to you, take out a subscription and have magazines delivered straight to your door!

 Becoming a vendor